TonyWriting/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/README.md

 When an instance of Thread is *created* (via a new operation), it does not start executing right away; instead, it can only start executing when its start() method is invoked.
 The statement or computation to be executed by the thread is specified as a parameter to the constructor.

-The Thread class also includes a *wait* operation in the form of a join()join() method.
-If thread t0t0 performs a t1.join() call, thread t0 will be forced to wait until thread t1 completes, after which point it can safely access any values computed by thread t1.
+The Thread class also includes a *wait* operation in the form of a join() method.
+If thread t0 performs a t1.join() call, thread t0 will be forced to wait until thread t1 completes, after which point it can safely access any values computed by thread t1.
 Since there is no restriction on which thread can perform a join on which other thread, it is possible for a programmer to erroneously create a *deadlock cycle* with join operations.
 (A deadlock occurs when two threads wait for each other indefinitely, so that neither can make any progress.)

 TODO: comparison with task in C#

 #### Structured Locks

 Structured locks can be used to enforce *mutual exclusion* and avoid *data races*, as illustrated by the incr() method in the A.count example, and the insert() and remove() methods in the the Buffer example.
 A major benefit of structured locks is that their *acquire* and *release* operations are implicit, since these operations are automatically performed by the Java runtime environment when entering and exiting the scope of a synchronized statement or method, even if an exception is thrown in the middle.

 We also learned about wait() and notify() operations that can be used to block and resume threads that need to wait for specific conditions.
 For example, a producer thread performing an insert() operation on a *bounded buffer* can call wait() when the buffer is full, so that it is only unblocked when a consumer thread performing a remove() operation calls notify().
 Likewise, a consumer thread performing a remove() operation on a *bounded buffer* can call wait() when the buffer is empty, so that it is only unblocked when a producer thread performing an insert() operation calls notify().
 Structured locks are also referred to as *intrinsic locks* or *monitors*.